-The Redwood Chapter's Climate Change Committee (CCC) meets to discuss and to work to mitigate the impacts of global warming and human-induced climate change on our environment - from the San Francisco Bay to the Oregon border.
+The Redwood Chapter's Energy and Climate Committee meets to discuss and to work to mitigate the impacts of global warming and human-induced climate change on our environment - from the San Francisco Bay to the Oregon border.

 Global warming has the power to affect everyone on the planet.
 Rising sea levels, more powerful storms and the spread of terrible diseases are just some of the problems we are likely to face while energy prices continue to rise and supply shocks wreak hardship on our families and communities.
 We are all at risk unless we learn to curb our greenhouse gas emissions and end our addiction to fossil fuels.